flimpie/revbank/README.md

-# revbank - Banking for hackerspace visitors
+# spacetab - Banking for hackerspace visitors

+`spacetab` is a fork of [RevBank](https://github.com/revspace/revbank).

 ## Using RevBank (for end users)